Steubenville, Ohio: Religion

-Like most cities of comparable age and size, Steubenville has well-established Orthodox Christian, Roman Catholic, Protestant, and until 2013, Jewish communities.
-Steubenville is the seat of the Roman Catholic Roman Catholic Diocese of Steubenville.
-Holy Name Church was selected as the Cathedral in 1944 when the Southeastern part of the Roman Catholic Diocese of Columbus Columbus Diocese was made into the Diocese of Steubenville.
-Recent financial difficulties resulted in a proposal to re-merge the diocese with the Diocese of Columbus, but the proposal proved very contentious and has been tabled for further study.
+Steubenville is the seat of the Roman Catholic Diocese of Steubenville.
+Holy Name Church was selected as the diocesan cathedral in 1944 when the southeastern part of the Roman Catholic Diocese of Columbus was made into the Diocese of Steubenville.
+In October 2022, the diocese announced that the Vatican was considering merging it with the Diocese of Columbus.
+The proposal was placed on hold the following month.

+Holy Trinity Greek Orthodox Church is a historic Greek Orthodox church building near downtown Steubenville.
+Built in 1914, it was formerly home to a Methodist congregation and is listed on the National Register of Historic Places.

+Steubenville contained approximately 300 Jewish families in 1950s; the city's last synagogue closed in 2013.

 Economy

 Steubenville and the communities that surround it, especially Weirton, West Virginia, have experienced sluggish economies since the steel industry waned during the 1980s.
 Corporations such as Weirton Steel have had to reduce their workforce in order to become more efficient and competitive against other steel producers and lower steel prices worldwide.

 Starting in 2014, the Harmonium Project and numerous others partners began a series of street festivals called First Fridays on Fourth to build community and generate interest and economic activity downtown.
-More recently there have been several new businesses opened Downtown on 4th Street, including Drosselmeyer’s Nutcracker Shoppe, Leonardo’s Coffeehouse and the Steubenville Popcorn Co.
+More recently there have been several new businesses opened Downtown on 4th Street, including Drosselmeyer's Nutcracker Shoppe, Leonardo's Coffeehouse and the Steubenville Popcorn Co.

 The new Findlay Connector has been built in western Pennsylvania as a toll-access highway between Pittsburgh International Airport at Interstate 376 and U.S. Route 22 in northwestern Washington County.
 Travel time between the Pittsburgh International Airport and the city of Steubenville is now approximately 25 minutes.

 Steubenville is located near two large shale formations: the Marcellus and Utica formations.

 Arts and culture

+Steubenville is the birthplace of Ohio Valley-style pizza, a distinctive style of pizza that features cold toppings on a baked crust.